launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

 #### 4.1.2 Create the Java application service
 We are now going to create the Java application properties repository.

+Ensure you change back into your working directory `cd ..` , as you do not want to accidentally create another repository inside the previously created platform repository.

-Replace the path in the `--in-file` argument to the absolute path of the `.launch_config` file saved in the previous section.
+- Replace the path in the `--in-file` argument to the absolute path of the `.launch_config` file saved in the previous section.
+- We are going to use the `--name` of `launch-demo-ecs-application` in this demo, but you can name it what ever you want.
 ```
 $ launch service create --name launch-demo-ecs-application --in-file /workspaces/workplace/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/example_files/application/.launch_config
 ```